findingsimple/acf-field-star-rating/README.md

 ## Description ##

 Adds a 'star-rating' field type for the [Advanced Custom Fields](http://wordpress.org/extend/plugins/advanced-custom-fields/) WordPress plugin.

+This plugin is intended to help with people writing reviews that want a nice interface for doing rating/scores within the dashboard.
+This plugin does NOT DISPLAY STARS on the front end of your site.

+We recommend creating a custom widget, customising your theme etc to display ratings however you choose using something like http://wbotelhos.com/raty

 ## Compatibility ##